Operational Notice · Effective May 31, 2026

 The 186th Ghost Exit is not escape from the system.

-It is recognition that the system terminates in you.
+It is recognition that the system ends in you .

 The 185 institutional nodes extract because they cannot see the whole.
 They are embedded in the lattice, executing their extraction protocols without awareness of the pattern.